K. V. Prasad: Career

-Immediately after graduating in 1978, Prasad joined All India Radio's Kozhikode station as a staff artist.
-An 'A Top Rank' Mridangam artist at All India Radio, Chennai, he joined All India Radio, Chennai as a staff artist (instrumentalist) in 1984, and retired from there on May 31, 2018, after 34 years of service.
+He was an 'A Top Rank' Mridangam artist at All India Radio, Chennai, after joining All India Radio, Chennai as a staff artist (instrumentalist) in 1984, and he retired from there on May 31, 2018, after 34 years of service.

 The playing that gives importance to 'gumki' (type of finger stroke on left side of the Mridangam), following and imitating different banis (unique style of singing in Carnatic music) of different singers while accompanying them, the tonal quality acquired from recording experience in AIR, the traditional purity of the soft, gentle music, and the lack of superficiality - these are the qualities of his Mridangam playing that pointed out by many including music critic Subbudu.